 We love February here in Dorset; the days start to get longer, the air is crisp, and the landscape starts to sprout the colours of Spring.
-February brings romantic vibes, family half term fun as well as glorious countryside walks and fresh sea air to reinvigorate the soul.
+February brings a wonderful mix of experiences: romantic moments for Valentine’s, family fun during the half term school holidays, and invigorating countryside walks paired with fresh sea breezes.
+Whether you’re seeking cosy coastal retreats, charming villages, or scenic trails, Dorset offers the ideal setting to recharge and reconnect.
+Ready to plan your winter mini break?
+Discover our top reasons why February is a fantastic time to visit Dorset.

 Spend an evening meandering around the Blue Pool enjoying spectacular illuminations and music, take time to reflect in the peaceful tranquillity of The Blue Pool at night.